Thahit/Chess/README.md

 # Chess
-Trying to recreate the game chess (without the chess library)
+Trying to recreate the game chess (without the chess library).
+You play chess against yourself.
+I will make chess bots etc. on another project/repo.
+This project was for met to give myself the permission to use the chess library in the future and to show I can do these tedious tasks.

 screenshot:
 ![GitHub Logo](Img/Screenshot1.png)